domebuehler/bdlc-group2/doc/README.md

 We used pandas to extract the metadata, since pyspark does not have this functionality built-in.

 The biggest learning was partitioning the final RDD before writing it to HDFS.
 Choosing the number of partitions was critical for optimizing our queries.
-We documented this choice [here](../src/2_Preprocessing/CSV%20to%20Parquet.ipynb).
+We documented this choice [here](../src/2_Preprocessing/CSV%20to%20Parquet.ipynb) in the section `Write Parquet to HDFS`.

 In addition to this one tricky problem, we had to overcome smaller challenges along the way and were able to learn a lot from them.
 Practicing what we learned in the lectures certainly helped all of us to understand and apply the material better.